 Level of fitness - medium+.
-This safari is not for the unfit or the infirm, those with poor balance or those who struggle carrying camera bags around in the heat and humidity.
+This photo tour is not for the unfit or the infirm, those with poor balance or those who struggle carrying camera bags around in the heat and humidity.
 You need to be able to get in and out of boats, walk to to and from accommodation lodges along rainforest trails, up inclines etc. Email us if you are unsure.

 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, currency, power plug types, etc.

 If you need your mobile phone to work - be sure to enable global roaming before you go, there's great coverage, but be warned of global roaming fees, especially for data.
 Perhaps treat it as a much needed break from your hectic lives at home!
-There's wifi internet in the foyer of the hotel in Galapagos, and in Quito, but none in the Hummingbird forest or Amazon.

 A non-refundable, non-transferable $1,000 USD booking deposit is required.